kubesphere/kubesphere/docs/en/concepts-and-designs/devops-pipeline-overview.md

 In the current version (v2.1.0), multi-tenancy in the DevOps part is done with the ability of the [role-strategy-plugin](https://github.com/jenkinsci/role-strategy-plugin) plugin.
 KubeSphere will automatically synchronize permission rules in this plugin.

-In the future, kubesphere devops will authentication based on [OPA](https://www.openpolicyagent.org/).
+In the future, KubeSphere DevOps will authentication based on [OPA](https://www.openpolicyagent.org/).

 ### Integration with Jenkins